Tylogix - iSeries SQL Tips and Techniques

 |

-simple trick to format decimal data in SQL.
-Particularly useful when creating
+is a simple trick to format decimal data in SQL.
+Particularly

 SELECT